edisonpapers/poetry-corner/poems-about-edison/README.md

-# Poems About by Edison
+# Poems About/Inspired by Edison

 ##  Poem/Song, 1878